 - Since 1990, temporary protected status (TPS) has allowed migrants from countries with unsafe conditions to reside and work legally in the United States.
-Today, nearly 355,000 TPS holders live in the country.
+Today, about 610,000 foreign nationals from sixteen countries hold TPS.

 - The Trump administration sought to end many existing TPS designations, but an array of legal challenges halted its efforts.

-- President Biden has moved to expand TPS protections, including for Afghans and Ukrainians, and proposed legislation to provide TPS holders a path to citizenship.
+- President Joe Biden’s decision to expand TPS protections, including for some 472,000 Venezuelans, has reinvigorated the debate over providing TPS holders with a path to citizenship.

 The program has received bipartisan support since its creation, but it has also sparked controversy.
 President Donald Trump sought to end TPS for hundreds of thousands of migrants as part of his broader efforts to restrict immigration, but his attempts were delayed by court challenges.
 President Joe Biden promised to overhaul Trump-era immigration policies and expand protections.
-He has granted TPS status to seven additional countries, which could more than double the number of TPS holders, and proposed legislation that would provide many of them a pathway to U.S. citizenship.
+He has granted TPS status to several additional countries, extending protections to hundreds of thousands of migrants, and proposed legislation that would provide many of them a pathway to U.S. citizenship.

 What is temporary protected status and why was it created?